jsiek/arete/README.md

 let y = 1/2 of x;
 ```

-If no percentage is specified and the context of the current action is
+If no percentage is specified and the context of the current node
-an `ActionCtx`, then use that context's percentage.
-Otherwise
+runner is an `AddressCtx`, then use that context's
-use 50%.
+percentage.
+Otherwise use 50%.

 ## Definitions